 You can store supplies in a zip top bag, a small baby wipe box, a pencil box, or if you’re really good at packing small supplies, a large Altoid box!

-Your Thoughts: What other items would you include in your child’s bag?
+Your Thoughts: What other items would you include in your child’s emergency survival kit?